“…Pete Mancini is one of the best young songwriters I’ve ever heard.”

-“A warm, organic sound bearing deep country roots, but still informed by rock ‘n’ roll.”
+“[Mancini] crafts a warm, organic sound bearing deep country roots, but still informed by rock ‘n’ roll.”

 – NPR